liqd/aula/docs/test-suites.md

 ## Future test suites

-In the future integration, stress, and UI based test could be written which should be run before releases.
+In the future, integration, stress, and UI based tests could be written which should be run before releases.